 In the book of Acts it says in reference to Peter, "his angel," like he had a personal angel.
-In fact the person who was quoted as saying this was the young woman who had gone to the door.
+In fact, the person who was quoted as saying this was the young woman who had gone to the door.
 She apparently thought that our angels look like we do.
-How else would she have recognized that it looked like Peter, because it was Peter?
+How else would she have recognized that it looked like Peter—because it was Peter?
 She said, "his angel."
-Was this a common Jewish thought that God included in the bible, or is it a biblical truth that, indeed, each one of us does have an angel assigned to us?
-I don't know for sure.
+Was this a common Jewish thought that God included in the Bible, or is it a biblical truth that, indeed, each one of us does have an angel assigned to us?
+I do not know for sure.
 I do know, though, that God has assigned one of the archangels, Michael, to watch over Israel.
 This is definitely stated.

-He has undoubtedly delegated responsibility to them, and though they may have a great deal of latitude in authority in dealing with us, I'm sure that their communication between them and Him is much better than our communication with one another.
+He has undoubtedly delegated responsibility to them, and though they may have a great deal of latitude in authority in dealing with us, I am sure that their communication between them and Him is much better than our communication with one another.
 They speak a pure language.
-Maybe they just think it, and don't have to say it.
+Maybe they just think it, and do not have to say it.
 But, they are able to take care of us.
 We should not doubt that He is able to do what He says.

 In Psalm 139 David wrote:

 Psalm 139:1-2 O Lord, You have searched me and known me.
 You know my downsitting and my uprising.
 You understand my thought afar off.

 How is that for paying attention?
 Are you not sorry about some of the things you have revealed to Him in your thinking?

 Psalm 139:3 You compass my path and my lying down, and are acquainted with all my ways.

 Is there anything left out here?

 Psalm 139:4 For there is not a word on my tongue but You, O Lord, know it all together.